Mihailo Jovanović (politician)

-Mihailo Jovanović (Михаило Јовановић; born 1972) is a Serbian engineer and politician serving as minister of information and telecommunications since 2022.
+Mihailo Jovanović (Михаило Јовановић; born 1972) is a Serbian engineer and politician who served as minister of information and telecommunications from 2022 to 2024.

 Early life

 Mihailo Jovanović was born in 1972 in Belgrade, Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 He graduated and earned his master's degree from the School of Electrical Engineering at the University of Belgrade.
 He received his doctorate in topics of economics in 2012.

 Career

 He began his career at Pošta Srbije, where he worked in telecommunications.
 He also previously worked at Telekom Srbija.
 He was later appointed director of the Office for Information Technologies and Electronic Administration of the Government of Serbia in April 2017.
 He is a close associate of Ana Brnabić.

 Minister of Information and Telecommunications

 It was announced on 24 October 2022 that Jovanović would serve as minister of information and telecommunications in the third cabinet of Ana Brnabić.
 He was sworn in on 26 October.